DaanDeMeyer/reproc/README.md

   `FD_CLOEXEC` flag set are leaked into child processes created by reproc.

-  Note that in multithreaded applications immediately setting the `FD_CLOEXEC` with `fcntl` after creating a file descriptor can still not be sufficient to avoid leaks.
+  Note that in multithreaded applications immediately setting the `FD_CLOEXEC` with `fcntl` after creating a file descriptor can still insufficient to avoid leaks.
 See [Avoiding resource leaks](#avoiding-resource-leaks) for more information.

 - (Windows < Vista) File descriptors that are not marked not inheritable with